yu-lab-vt/AQuA-Fiji/README.md

 # AQuA Fiji plugin

 This is the site for the Fiji plugin of AQuA.
+Now it can only work in windows system.
+In linux and Mac systems, the interface has some problem.
+We are working on it.

 For details, please visit [the main repository](https://github.com/yu-lab-vt/AQuA).